 Depending on the degree of infestation, there are a few other pest control options available for spiders as well as getting rid of their eggs.
 These include spider traps, contact aerosol sprays (Terro Spider Killer works great), insecticides (such as Demon Max), and attracting natural predators to your yard or garden.

-Hobo spider control should never be a large enough issue to warrant hiring a specialist unless there’s also a major insect problem.
+Hobo spider control should never be bad enough to warrant hiring a specialist.
+Infestations will only grow out of control if there’s also a major insect problem.